Family Home Evening: History

-In a letter dated April 27, 1915, and distributed to local leaders of the LDS Church, the church's First Presidency encouraged a church-wide practice of a weekly "Family Home Evening".
-The letter described the event as being a time set apart for "prayer ... hymns ... family topics ... and specific instruction on the principles of the gospel."
+In a letter dated April 27, 1915, and distributed to local leaders of the LDS Church, the church's First Presidency encouraged a church-wide practice of a regular "Home Evening".

+The overarching vision for Home Evening was described:... we advise and urge the inauguration of a "Home Evening" throughout the Church, at which time fathers and mothers may gather their boys and girls about them in the home and teach them the word of the Lord.
+They may thus learn more fully the needs and requirements of their families; at the same time familiarizing themselves and their children more thoroughly with the principles of the Gospel of Jesus Christ.
+This "Home Evening" should be devoted to prayer, singing hymns, songs, instrumental music, scripture-reading, family topics and specific instruction on the principles of the Gospel, and on the ethical problems of life, as well as the duties and obligations of children to parents, the home, the Church, society and the Nation.
+For the smaller children appropriate recitations, songs, stories and games may be introduced.
+Light refreshments of such a nature as may be largely prepared in the home might be served.
+Formality and stiffness should be studiously avoided, and all the family should participate in the exercises.

+In 1965, under the direction of church president David O. McKay a manual was published for FHE lessons.

 In 1970, church president Joseph Fielding Smith (son of Joseph F. Smith, who was president when the 1915 letter was issued) designated Monday night as the preferred time for Family Home Evening, asking local church units not to hold other church-related meetings or activities on that night.
-The New York Times reported in 1973 on Family Home Evening commenting it was, "their way of attacking delinquency and deteriorating morality is to strengthen family solidarity through a Monday night get‐together in the home called the 'family home evening'."
+The New York Times reported in 1973 on Family Home Evening in the church commenting, "their way of attacking delinquency and deteriorating morality is to strengthen family solidarity through a Monday night get‐together in the home called the 'family home evening'."

+In 1985 the church stopped publishing annual FHE lesson manuals and instead published the Family Home Evening Resource Book, which remained current for over thirty years.

 In the church's October 2002 General Conference, church president Gordon B. Hinckley encouraged public school officials and others to keep Monday night free of activities and other obstructions, so that members might more easily hold FHE.

-Current church policy on Monday evenings states:
+In 2018 the church changed the name from Family Home Evening back to the original name, Home Evening.
+At the same time the church emphasized Sunday as a day for gospel study in the home but proposed Monday evening as an option for a family activity night:

-Members are encouraged to hold home evening on Sunday or at other times as individuals and families choose.
-A family activity night could be held on Monday or at other times.
-No Church activities, meetings, baptismal services, games, or practices should be held after 6:00 p.m. on Mondays.
-Other interruptions on Monday nights should be avoided.
+Members are encouraged to hold family activities on Monday or at other times.
+No Church activities, meetings, or baptismal services should be held after 6:00 p.m. on Mondays.